mdb/nyt.js/README.md

 ## Example Usage

-Note that node-nyt currently only supports the NY Times' articles search and campaign finance APIs.
+Note that node-nyt currently only supports the NY Times' articles search, campaign finance, and best sellers APIs.

 Stay posted for more features.